Matt Vierling Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners give up the third-fewest home runs in baseball (89 total, one per game).
+- Mariners pitchers combine to allow the second-fewest home runs in baseball (92 total, one per game).

-- His last time out was on Saturday against the Houston Astros, when the righty went seven innings, surrendering no earned runs while giving up five hits.
+- The righty's last appearance came on Friday, July 7 against the Houston Astros, when he went 6 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.